-Microbiologist helps reveal how helper T-cells learn their functionFebruary 14th, 2014 in Immunology /
+Microbiologist helps reveal how helper T-cells learn their functionFebruary 14, 2014 in Medicine & Health / Immunology

 (Medical Xpress)—When people get sick, their body's immune system launches a counter attack to protect the body.
 An important part of succeeding in that battle involves the work of helper T-cells.